vladpaunescu/CarND-MPC-Project/README.md

 ```
 # Timestep Length and Elapsed Duration (N & dt)
 The Timestep Length and Elapsed Duration were chosen empirically, as a treade-off between speed and accuracy.
 I used N = 10 and dt = 0.1 with safe speeds of up to 70 mph.
-This means that the optimizer is considering a one-second duration in which to determine a corrective trajectory.
+This means that the optimizer is considering a one-second duration with ten time steps for which it computes the best controls to control the trajectory and stay on course.
 Other values tried include 20 / 0.05.
 This is more computationally intensive, but it works well, in a smooth manner.
 However, it overshoots in steep turns.
- With 5/ 0.1, the car quickly jumps off the track.
+ With 5/0.1, the car quickly jumps off the track.
 The MPC is not able to see enough steps into the future so it drives the car off the road.

 # Polynomial Fitting and MPC Preprocessing
-The simulator waypoints are transformed form world space to car space, where the car is in the origin (0,0).
+The simulator waypoints are transformed from world space to car space, where the car is in the origin (0,0).
-A third degree polynomial is used in the model to accunt for the turns (in the class example, only lines were fitted).
-All derivatives are handles by CPpAdd library, and the solution is obtained using IpOpt/
+A third degree polynomial is used in the model to account for the turns (in the class example, only lines were fitted).
+All derivatives are handled by CPpAD library, and the solution is obtained using IpOpt.

 # Model Predictive Control with Latency

-Here, dt = latency = 100ms, this simplfies the problem.
+Here, having dt = latency = 100 ms, this simplfies the problem.
 The actuations depend on the previous run, so we set vars_lowerbound and vars_upperbound and  in lines 229-239 in MPC.cpp with previous throttle and steer predictions.
-We also, skip the first actuator value by num_latency_states, and take the one into the future - lines 307-309 in MPC.cpp This trick works because the actuator latency is divisible by the time step duration dt.
+We also skip the first actuator value by num_latency_states (one state in this case), and take the one into the future - lines 307-309 in MPC.cpp.
+This trick works because the actuator latency is divisible by the time step duration dt.

 ## Dependencies